 Have you ever turned a trip that was an obligation into a mini vacation for your family?
 I do this all the time depending on where I am going.
-Most recently I turned a work trip into a NYC getaway with my kids.
+Most recently I turned a work trip into a NYC getaway with my kids who happen to be tweens and teens.

 I travel to NYC, off and on throughout the year for work and as often as possible I try to bring my kids along.
 There is so much to experience in NYC that in between working I will take the kids and venture around the city.
 Now my kids are old enough that they can stay in a hotel room and take care of themselves while I am at conferences, so this may not work for everyone, but here’s how I do it.